ualiberik/Samruk_ASSC2025/SamrukASSC2025.md

 - The moon surface consists not very much, but enough water [2] to provide for the needs of the biosphere and infrastructure in the settlement.
 - The surface of the moon have a lot of Helium-3 [3] — which can cover the fuel and energetics needs of the station.
 - Lunar regolith is very similar to the Earth rock by the chemical compound (and consists of silicon, iron, aluminum, calcium etc.) [4] which can be used as building material for the new modules of the station.
-- Space near the Moon has fewer dozens of radiation compared with the outer solar system and gas giants.
+- Space near the Moon has dozens of times less radiation than, for example, near gas giants.
 About 0.96-1.24 мSv/day at the Moon's orbit [5].

 ## Structure of the station
 The orbital station consists of a central not-rotating cylinder — a central hub, two artificial gravity rings rotating in different directions and engines.
 The central hub is used for experiments with weightlessness, industry and docking.
 Living modules rotate by magnetic forces and the whole biosphere lives there.
 Engines are placed on the end face of the central hub and used for maneuvers and orbital corrections.